 After SEO tracking tools noticed lots of SERP volatility, it was realised that there was a quality update underway.
 This appears to have targeted sites with UX issues, thin quality content, and those sites that had aggressive or deceptive advertising content within them.

 Fred was named by Google’s Gary Illyes and appeared to have a major impact on mainly low-value content.
-It was a confirmed update on March 24th but Google has refused to share specifics of the update saying that if anyone has questions about it they can find answers within their Webmaster Quality Guidelines.
+It was a confirmed update on 24 March.
+Still, Google has refused to share specifics of the update, saying that if anyone has questions about it, they can find answers within their Webmaster Quality Guidelines.

-This update was released after Google warned in August of 2016 that it was going to target and punish aggressive interstitials and pop-ups that might damage the mobile user experience.
+This update was released after Google warned in August 2016 that it would target and punish aggressive interstitials and pop-ups that might damage the mobile user experience.

-While unconfirmed, there was data from SEO tracking tools to support the idea of an unconfirmed Google update which appeared on the 10th of November.
+While unconfirmed, there was data from SEO tracking tools to support the idea of an unconfirmed Google update, which appeared on 10 November.

-Instead of entirely penalising sites, this update was designed to devalue bad links instead, ensuring that pages weren’t downgraded with the rankings.
+Instead of entirely penalising sites, this update was designed to devalue bad links, ensuring that pages weren’t downgraded with the rankings.

-Another unconfirmed update, but it is clear from data that this was a quality update surrounded around content.
+This is another unconfirmed update, but it is clear from the data that this was a quality update surrounded around content.
 After this update, there was additional search ranking volatility after it.

-An update for Google’s first mobile-friendly update which was meant to increase the effect of the ranking signal.
+An update for Google’s first mobile-friendly update meant to increase the effect of the ranking signal.
 It is also known as Mobilegeddon 2.

 Panda Core Algorithm Incorporation – January 11, 2016